hyper-expanse/dotfiles/README.md

 ```bash
 bash deploy.sh
 ```

+If using macOS, run `git` on the Terminal once, and follow the instructions to install Apple's Developer Tools.
+This will ensure `git` is available for use by Homebrew, when we use Homebrew to install both command line tools and applications.

 Once deployed the `${HOME}/.profile` script will need to be sourced, just once, to expose the scripts contained within the dotfiles repository.
 To source the profile script run the following command: